Beginner indoor training session: 20-minute sweet spot indoor cycling workout

 If you're new to indoor training, this is a good session to start with.
 No super hard efforts or high cadences, just a good, entry-level session that will burn calories

-GCN's James (Hank) Lowsley-Williams is joined by Nathan, Liam, Katie, and fellow presenter, Manon Lloyd, for an easy beginner session for anyone who is new to indoor cycling training.
-The levels are based on your perceived effort so that everyone can follow the sessions.
+GCN's James ‘Hank’ Lowsley-Williams is joined by fellow presenter Manon Lloyd for this easy, beginner’s session for anyone who is new to indoor cycling training.
+The effort levels in the workout are based on your perceived effort, so that anyone can easily follow the sessions.

 Entry-level indoor training session

-This session is designed to be an approachable entry point to the world of indoor training or spin cycling.
 Hank will gradually build up the intensity level and only go up to a perceived effort of 8.
-If you're looking to get familiar on your static bike or with our sessions, this is a good one to start with.
+If you want to get familiar with indoor training or GCN’s indoor cycling workouts, this is a good one to start with.

 What are the benefits of sweet spot training?